amb26/ponder/content/wip/2025-10-07-josh-horowitz-review.md

 * The overall list, which becomes a source for the list of assignees and allows items to be assigned to them
 * The set of filters, which needs to include the filter definition to filter items by assignee and the control for choosing this

-> - Just how does this system differ from Varv?
+> – Just how does this system differ from Varv?

 Some big differences with Varv are:

 * Infusion permits differential extension of both the app definitions and the rendered markup.
 [`fluid.demos.todoItem.withAssignee`](https://github.com/fluid-project/infusion-6/blob/main/demo/todo-list-assign/sfc/fluid-demos-todoItem-withAssignee.vue)
-is a `partialViewComponent` which doesn't need to repeat the markup definitions from the component it is extending - instead it can direct the renderer to composite together just the extra piece of template relative to some landmark in the existing content, through a definition like `relativeContainer: "after: .item-text",` which indicates that the written template which just holds the dropdown should be injected directly after the selector match of `.item-text`
+is a `partialViewComponent` which doesn't need to repeat the markup definitions from the component it is extending – instead it can direct the renderer to composite together just the extra piece of template relative to some landmark in the existing content, through a definition like `relativeContainer: "after: .item-text",` which indicates that the written template which just holds the dropdown should be injected directly after the selector match of `.item-text`
 * Infusion is wholly reactive as regards adaptation, and incrementally computes the substrate contents from its constituent layer definitions and data at each moment.
-This means we don't need to do anything special when adaptations happen - the user's data naturally "slips along" the substrate surface in its own layer.
+This means we don't need to do anything special when adaptations happen – the user's data naturally "slips along" the substrate surface in its own layer.
 This produces a general framework for state-preserving live adaptations of the kind seen in [Hyperclay](https://docs.hyperclay.com/docs/how-hyperclay-works/)'s
 "Strip-Save-Restore" cycle.
 In Varv user state must be explicitly reread from data stores after the model is rebuilt following a change in concept structure.

-Varv also doesn't fully form a "substrate" in the strongest sense - the definitions in it are not referred to a global coordinate system so it is hard to see how to further extend a system which has already been extended, or how to access these extensions via navigation over the running application.
+Varv also doesn't fully form a "substrate" in the strongest sense – the definitions in it are not referred to a global coordinate system so it's hard to see how they can themselves be targetted for extension, or how to access these extensions via navigation over the running application.
 It isn't built out of a homogeneous material because its "concepts" live at a meta-level of design to the data which is being operated on.
 In Infusion, this is organised somewhat differently.
 Infusion data and system design are co-located in a single-rooted, consistently addressed tree structure.
 This allows the system to operate on itself at its own meta-level, deriving adaptations from data held in the system (e.g. the "Assignee Facet" checkbox in the UI) and recruiting them in a cross-cutting way across multiple levels of design as the example shows.
-Note that, for example, Varv's design doesn't solve the 3rd problem, to show a collection of filters whose members are drawn from a set of different concepts, nor for allowing control over the set of concepts in play to be derived from the substrate's own contents.
+Note that, for example, Varv's design doesn't provide the 3rd adaptation listed above, to show a collection of filters whose members are drawn from a set of different concepts, nor for allowing control over the set of concepts in play to be derived from the substrate's own contents.

 Finally, the role of computation.
 Whilst Varv does allow concepts to be decorated with arbitrary JavaScript, it